 - In Windows, choose Edit > Preferences > Interface.
 In Mac OS, choose Photoshop > Preferences > Interface.

-- Select Show Channels In Color, and click OK.
+- Select the box beside “Show Channels in Color” and click OK.

-Alpha channels are a type of mask that is able to select levels of grey instead of an outline.
-This process is very useful in the creation of complicated selections.
+Besides color channels, Photoshop can also store alpha channel information.
+They are saved on the same palette.
+Alpha channels are a type of mask that can select levels of grey instead of an outline.
+This process is very to create complicated selections.